 - Place a hot water bottle on your abdomen

 - Massage your tummy

 If ordinary pain killers do not help, a pharmacist can help prescribe something stronger.

 How to get period pain treatment in Harrow

 Murrays Chemist offers a period-pain consultation service where you may be able to access stronger painkillers.
 During a short discussion, the consulting pharmacist will check that the medication is suitable for you to take.
 All our appointments take place in our private consultation room.

-You can book an appointment online and be seen the same day.
+You can book an appointment using the booking form below and be seen the same day.